nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.internBuddy.commons` package.
+Classes used by multiple components are in the `seedu.internbuddy.commons` package.

 [back to top](#internbuddy-developer-guide)